appwrite/appwrite/docs/sdks/flutter/GETTING_STARTED.md

 4. In Deployment Info, 'Target' select iOS 11.0

 ### Android
-In order to capture the Appwrite OAuth callback url, the following activity needs to be added to your <a href="https://github.com/appwrite/playground-for-flutter/blob/master/android/app/src/main/AndroidManifest.xml" target="_blank" rel="noopener">AndroidManifest.xml</a>.
+In order to capture the Appwrite OAuth callback url, the following activity needs to be added to your [AndroidManifest.xml](https://github.com/appwrite/playground-for-flutter/blob/master/android/app/src/main/AndroidManifest.xml).
 Be sure to relpace the **[PROJECT_ID]** string with your actual Appwrite project ID.
 You can find your Appwrite project ID in you project settings screen in your Appwrite console.

 ```xml
 <manifest>